Law - Political science - Administration

 Target audience

-This training is intended for professionals who wish to develop skills in the field of cybercrime and information systems security.
-Professionals can thus enhance the professional experience they have acquired by obtaining a university degree.
+This course is aimed at professionals wishing to develop their skills in the fight against cybercrime and information systems security.
+Professionals can enhance their professional experience by obtaining a university degree.

 Examples of professionals concerned by this training:

-Employees of industry or local authorities who are responsible for the security of information systems
+Employees in industry or local authorities who are responsible for information systems security

-Personnel in charge of investigations (forensic experts, officers of the Gendarmerie and the National Police, private investigators) or their supervision in computer crime cases
+Investigators (forensic experts, Gendarmerie and Police officers, private investigators) or their supervision in computer crime cases

-Legal professionals (magistrates, lawyers, heads of legal departments) who have to deal with cases related to cybercrime
+Legal professionals (magistrates, lawyers, heads of legal departments) dealing with cybercrime cases

 Read more